What Is General Liability Insurance in Nebraska?

 Compare quotes based on coverage fit, not just price

-For the vast majority of Nebraska businesses and contractors, $1,000,000 per occurrence and $2,000,000 aggregate is the practical standard that clients and contracts will expect regardless of what local minimums allow.
-Request quotes from at least three carriers and evaluate each policy's limits, exclusions, and endorsements carefully against your actual contract and licensing requirements rather than focusing primarily on the monthly premium.
+For the vast majority of Nebraska businesses and contractors, $1,000,000 per occurrence and $2,000,000 aggregate are the practical standards clients and contracts will expect, regardless of local minimums.
+Request quotes from at least three carriers and carefully evaluate each policy's limits, exclusions and endorsements against your actual contract and licensing requirements, rather than focusing primarily on the monthly premium.

 Read more about the best: Best General Liability Insurance in Nebraska